auth0/auth0-cli/docs/auth0_login.md

       --client-secret string   Client secret of the application when authenticating via client credentials.
       --domain string          Tenant domain of the application when authenticating via client credentials.
   -h, --help                   help for login
+      --scopes api             Scopes to request in addition to required defaults when authenticating via device code flow.
+Primarily useful when using api command to execute arbitrary Management API requests.
 ```

 ### Options inherited from parent commands